brettwooldridge/jet/README.md

 #### Language Differences between Swift and Jet

+The Swift langauge is specified in the iBook titled _The Swift Programming Language_, the abbreviation *SPL* will be used below to refer to specific pages or sections.

 ##### Automatic Reference Counting
 Swift relies on *Automatic Reference Counting* (ARC) to manage the memory of an application.
 However, because the JVM has built-in garbage collection, the Swift ARC model will not be used for memory management.
 Generally speaking, this will have almost no visible effect for most applications, but there are differences that should be noted.